-This course deals with crisis intervention, facing reality, living with reality or changing reality.
-This course includes: appreciation of life and preparation for death, counseling those with anorexia nervosa, bulimia and other eating disorders.
-How to counsel children who have disabilities and their families.
+This (eliminate space) course deals with crisis intervention, facing reality, living with reality or changing reality.
+This course includes: appreciation of life and preparation for death, counseling those with anorexia nervosa, bulimia and other eating disorders, and how to counsel children who have disabilities and their families.